malcommac/SwiftDate/README.md

 - [x] **Easy get time components in NSDate (UTC) or custom region**.
 For example: ```aDateInRegion.day``` or ```hour, minutes etc.```
 - [x] Easy/optimized way **to get and transform a date from and to strings** (with **relative date supports*** like '2 hours, 5 minutes' etc.)
 - [x] Many shortcuts to get intervals and common dates (```isYesterday,isTomorrow...```)
+- [x] Compatible with Swift 2.0+ and iOS/Mac/WatchOS/tvOS platforms
 - [x] *... many many other shiny things!*

 ## Upgrading from SwiftDate 1.2 or earlier